This page contains links to various FERC posting requirements and other regulatory information.

 An employee, contractor, consultant or agent of a transmission provider or of an affiliate of a transmission provider who actively and personally engages on a day-to-day basis in marketing functions.
 VELCO and VT Transco have no marketing function employees.
 VELCO and VT Transco apply the Standards of Conduct to marketing function employees of their Affiliate, Green Mountain Power Corporation.
 The marketing function employees are located at the following address:

-• Green Mountain Power (GMP), 77 Grove Street, Rutland, Vermont
+• Green Mountain Power (GMP), 163 Acorn Lane, Colchester, Vermont

 Open Access Same Time Information System or OASIS refers to: